--110,000 warrants granted on successful listing on the ASX:

--110,000 warrants granted on successful NASDAQ listing;

--110,000 warrants granted on achieving market cap of A\$400m;

--110,000 warrants granted on achieving a successful M&A, trade sale or licence deal worth a minimum US\$500m in respect to any one of the Company's clinical programs.
+- 110,000 warrants granted on successful listing on the ASX; - 110,000 warrants granted on successful NASDAQ listing; - 110,000 warrants granted on achieving market cap of A\$400m; - 110,000 warrants granted on achieving a successful M&A, trade sale or licence deal worth a minimum US\$500m in respect to any one of the Company's clinical programs.

 Warrants will vest on the achievement of each milestone and can be exercised within 3 years of each tranche vesting.

-The exercise price for each tranche will be set at a 30% premium to the 15 day VWAP share price at the time of vesting.
+The exercise price for each tranche will be set at a 30% premium to the 15 day WWAP share price at the time of vesting.

-Name: Title: Experience and expertise:

-Other current directorships:

-Former directorships (last 3 years): Interests in shares: Interests in options:

-Peter Marks

-Non-Executive Deputy Chairman

-Peter brings over 30 years' experience in corporate advisory, investment banking and director/advisory roles to the Board.
+Name: Peter Marks Title: Non-Executive Deputy Chairman Experience and expertise: Peter brings over 30 years' experience in corporate advisory, investment banking and director/advisory roles to the Board.
 With several leading firms, Peter's corporate skills lie in capital raising for pre-IPO and listed companies, cross border M&A transactions, corporate underwriting, and venture capital transactions for companies in Australia, US & Israel.
 Over this period Peter has been involved in a very broad range of transactions, with a special focus in the life sciences, biotechnology, medical technology and high tech segments.
 He has been a Director and/or Chairman of several public companies.
 He currently is a Director of Prana Biotechnology Ltd (ASX & NASDAQ listed) since 2005 and Non-Executive Director of Emefcy Group Limited (ASX listed) since 2015.
 Peter provides strategic and corporate advice at various stages of technology commercialisation for companies to transition to an operating entity, and helps facilitate significant commercial transactions to create shareholder value.
 Peter holds a Bachelor of Economics, Bachelor of Laws and a Graduate Diploma in Commercial Law from Monash University, Australia.
 He also holds an MBA from the University of Edinburgh, Scotland.

-Alterity Therapeutics Limited (ASX: ATH) - since 29 July 2005 (formerly known as Prana Biotechnology Limited), Fluence Corporation Limited (ASX: FLC) - since 12 May 2015
+Other current directorships: Alterity Therapeutics Limited (ASX: ATH) - since 29 July 2005 (formerly known as Prana Biotechnology Limited), Fluence Corporation Limited (ASX: FLC) - since 12 May 2015 Former directorships (last 3 years): N/A Interests in shares: 500,000 Interests in options: 700,000 Warrants issued on the following conditions: • 11,000 warrants granted on successful listing on the ASX, (vested 31 December 2018), expiring 15 February 2021; • 11,000 warrants granted on successful listing on the ASX (vesting 31 December 2019), expiring 15 February 2021.

-N/Á

-Warrants issued on the following conditions:

-- 11,000 warrants granted on successful listing on the ASX, (vested 31 December 2018), expiring 15 February 2021;

-- 11,000 warrants granted on successful listing on the ASX (vesting 31 December 2019), expiring 15 February 2021.